-Output Type - Specifies the output format of the exported file.
-Your options are:

-- Text w/SKY Index v7.0 formatting codes The file will be exported with settings and with coding that are appropriate for import into SKY Index v7.0.
-This option creates a file with a SKY7 filename extension. - Text w/SKY Index v6.0 formatting codes The file will be exported with settings and with coding that are appropriate for import into SKY Index v6.0.
-This option creates a file with a TXT filename extension. - Text w/SKY Index v5.x formatting codes The file will be exported with settings and with coding that are appropriate for import into SKY Index v5.0 or v5.1.
-This option creates a file with a TXT filename extension. - Delimited Text File The file will be exported as a plain text file using the four additional settings described below. - CINDEX 'DAT' File The file will be exported in a format that can be read by the CINDEX indexing program.
+- Output Type Specifies the output format of the exported file.
+Your options are: - Delimited Text File The file will be exported as a plain text file and will use character style coding as specified in the Character style coding list described below. - Field delimiter Specifies a delimiter that is used to separate one field from another in the exported index. - Character style coding Specifies how text that has a character style applied will be handled when exporting.
+Your options are: - Use SKY Index 7.0/8.0 Coding The file will be exported with settings and with coding that are appropriate for import into SKY Index v8.0.
+This option creates a file with a SKY7 filename extension. - Use SKY Index 6.0 Coding The file will be exported with settings and with coding that are appropriate for import into SKY Index v6.0.
+This option creates a file with a TXT filename extension. - Use SKY Index 5.x Coding The file will be exported with settings and with coding that are appropriate for import into SKY Index v5.0 or v5.1.
+This option creates a file with a TXT filename extension. - Remove Character Styles The file will be exported without any character style information. - CINDEX 'DAT' File The file will be exported in a format that can be read by the CINDEX indexing program.
 This may be useful if you need to collaborate with another indexer that uses that program.
 Note: Although the conversion is generally quite good for most standard indexes, there are some formatting and characters that won't transfer intact.
 There are some SKY Index features for which there is no equivalent in CINDEX and vice versa.
-You should perform some tests on sample index entries before committing to collaboration with another indexer or accepting work from an indexer that uses CINDEX. - Tip: You should set the page range separator to a hyphen in your index options prior to exporting as CINDEX expect page ranges to be indicated with a hyphen not an en dash. - MACREX 'MBK' File The file will be exported in a format that can be read by the MACREX indexing program.
+You should perform some tests on sample index entries before committing to collaboration with another indexer or accepting work from an indexer that uses CINDEX. - Tip: You should set the page range separator to a hyphen in your index options prior to exporting as CINDEX expects page ranges to be indicated with a hyphen not an en dash. - MACREX 'MBK' File The file will be exported in a format that can be read by the MACREX indexing program.
 This may be useful if you need to collaborate with another indexer that uses that program.
 Note: Although the conversion is generally quite good for most standard indexes, there are some formatting and characters that won't transfer intact.
 There are some SKY Index features for which there is no equivalent in MACREX and vice versa.
-You should perform some tests on sample index entries before committing to collaboration with another indexer or accepting work from an indexer that uses MACREX. - Single character delimiter Specifies the single character that is to be placed between each field. - Include field names If checked, the first line of the exported file will be the names of each field.
+You should perform some tests on sample index entries before committing to collaboration with another indexer or accepting work from an indexer that uses MACREX. - Include field names If checked, the first line of the exported file will be the names of each field.
 For example: "Main", "Sub1", "Sub2", "Page" - Enclose fields within quotes If checked, the exported index will have quotes around the contents of each field.
-Note: This is common practice if a comma is used as a delimiter. - Include Formatting If checked, SKY Index v7.0's standard formatting codes will be included in the exported file.
-Otherwise, no formatting information of any type will be included in the exported file.
+Note: This is common practice if a comma is used as a delimiter. - Write in UTF8 format If checked, the exported index will be written in UTF8 format which allows Unicode characters to be included.
+If you do not check this option, any Unicode characters in the index being exported will be converted to the following format: '[unnn]' where nnn is the decimal Unicode value of the Unicode character.